install.packages("here")

 Having short and descriptive variable names is not an excuse for not maintaining a codebook that spells out precisely what each variable in the dataset refers to.
 [Example of a codebook].

 In Figure 3, I left some of the translation cells empty.
 From this, I can deduce that the word was presented to the participant but that he or she did not translate the word.
-However, it could have been possible that some participants were inadvertently never shown a particular word (e.g., due to a programming error) or that some of the participants’ were irretrievably lost.
+However, in other situations, it could be the case that some participants were inadvertently never shown a particular word (e.g., due to a programming error) or that some of the participants’ were irretrievably lost.
 We should enable ourselves to distinguish between these cases, for instance by marking the latter cases using NA

 (not available).
 (Alternatively, we could explicitly label cases where the participant did not translate the word with [no response]